userfront/toolkit/packages/toolkit-react/README.md

 **CSS**

 The forms' CSS is in `themes/default.css`.
 This uses CSS variables to allow full customization of forms' appearance.
-Variables are all prefixed `--uf-toolkit` to separate them from variables in client code.
+Variables are all prefixed `--userfront` to separate them from variables in client code.

 **Storybook**